kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 }
 ```

 Hopefully this comparison to CSS helped you to understand the syntax.
 Remember — you are dealing with JS so use camel-case values from `style` object, not the properties name from CSS.
-For example instead of `margin-bottom` use `marginBottom`.
+For instance — `margin-bottom` is `marginBottom`.
 It's just an example, but animation of `margin` probably isn't a best idea from performance reasons.
-[Paul](https://twitter.com/aerotwist) & [Surma](https://twitter.com/DasSurma) created handy reference of properties and associated triggered events it!
-Whatever you can animate with CSS you can do via WAAPI too (including fancy [motion-path](https://www.w3.org/TR/motion-1/)).
+[Paul Lewis](https://twitter.com/aerotwist) & [Surma](https://twitter.com/DasSurma) created  [CSS Triggers](https://csstriggers.com/) - a handy reference of triggered events associated with animation of particular CSS properties.
+There is no restriction - whatever you can animate with CSS you can via WAAPI (including fancy [motion-path](https://www.w3.org/TR/motion-1/)).

 ![DOM style object](/photos/2016-05-21-3.jpg)

 Cool, but does it really generate the same effect?
 Not really — the behavior of JavaScript `easing` and CSS `animation-timing-function` is different.
 WAAPI [timing function](https://w3c.github.io/web-animations/#time-transformations) is applied to whole iteration of an animation — as expected.
-Referred to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function), CSS `animation-timing-function` is applied on each movement between keyframes.
+Referred to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function), CSS `animation-timing-function` is applied on each step between keyframes.

 > For keyframed animations, the timing function applies between keyframes rather than over the entire animation.
 In other words, the timing function is applied at the start of the keyframe and at the end of the keyframe.